someengineering/resoto.com/docs/getting-started/configure-cloud-provider-access/digitalocean.md

 > config edit resoto.worker
 ```

-Add `digitalocean` to the list of collectors and define API tokens and/or access keys by modifying the configuration as follows:
+Add `digitalocean` to the list of collectors by modifying the configuration as follows:

 ```yaml
 resotoworker: